SPRING FY 18 PROGRAM ANNOUNCEMENT

 TECHNOLOGY ACCELERATION PROGRAM (TAP)

-In addition to the award, TAP awardees will receive non-material support, such as referral to USTAR’s partner networks, to assist in achieving technical and business milestones with the goal of commercial success.
+In addition to the award, TAP awardees may receive non-material support, such as referral to USTAR’s partner networks, to assist in achieving technical and business milestones with the goal of commercial success.

 - Company must be Utah-based; i.e. maintain its principal place of business in Utah.
 To be considered Utah-based, a company must: